bruxy70/Garbage-Collection/README.md

 |:----------|------------
 | `entity_id` | The garbage collection entity id (e.g. `sensor.general_waste`)

-## Manual update example
+## Manual update
-There are standard [blueprints](https://github.com/bruxy70/Garbage-Collection/tree/development/blueprints) provided to handle manual updates - to move cillection on public holidays or offset the ccollection.
+There are standard [blueprints](https://github.com/bruxy70/Garbage-Collection/tree/development/blueprints) provided to handle manual updates - to move collection on public holidays or offset the collection.

-But if they do not work for you, you can create own custom rules to handle whatever scenario.
-If you do, please share with the others by posting them to the blueprints directory - someone else might find them useful.
+If these `blueprints` do not work for you, you can create own custom rules to handle any scenario.
+If you do so, please share the automation with the others by posting them to the blueprints directory - someone else might find them useful.
 Thanks!
-To help you with that, see the following examples:
+To help you creating custom automations, see the following examples:

-(!!!
-Advanced - if you think this is too complicated, then this is not for you !!!)
+## !!!
+Advanced !!!
+Automation examples - if you think this is too complicated, then this is not for you !!!
 <details>
 For the example below, the entity should be configured with `manual_update` set to `true`.
 Then, when the `garbage_collection` entity is updated (normally once a day at midnight, or restart, or when triggering entity update by script), it will calculate the collection schedule for previous, current and next year.
 But it will **NOT UPDATE** the entity state.